 So your bucks have suddenly stopped showing up at the bean fields and clover plots that were so hot in September, right?
 It’s the dreaded “October Lull.”
 Maybe you’re thinking about sitting it out until the deer start behaving again.
 Only thing is, the deer are not the problem.
 Multiple telemetry studies have shown that buck activity steadily increases through the fall, peaking with the rut.
 In other words, the problem is…um…you.
 But this is a good thing.
 It means that the deer are on their feet during the so-called lull.
 You’re just not seeing them.
-Here’s are 10 ways to fix that.
+In fact, it means that you can actually have great October lull deer hunting if you just switch some things up a little.
+Here’s are 10 ways to have a killer hunt in October.

 If you’re hunting field edges, it can seem like the deer vanish during the lull.
 In all likelihood, you’re just not seeing them during daylight because they are too busy munching acorns back in the woods.
 Of all the new forage that becomes available this time of year, acorns are number one.
 So, spend a midday speed-scouting (while avoiding known bedding areas).
 Find a combination of newly dropped acorns and fresh buck sign—and you’ll be right back in the game.